 - As blood flow and metabolism increase, skin temperature goes up.

 Thermography has been available for several decades, but there is no evidence to show that it’s a good screening tool to detect breast cancer early, when the cancer is most treatable.

-On Oct.
-27, 2017, the U.S. Food and Drug Administration put out an update reminding people that thermography is NOT a substitute for a mammogram.
+On Feb.
+25, 2019, the U.S. Food and Drug Administration (FDA) put out a safety communication telling people that thermography is not a substitute for a mammogram.